berryma4/metadata-forms-gui-archive/docs/documentation/programmers-guide.md

   * **id** - a unique string used for mapping throughout the system.
 When HTML is rendered

   * **type** - The type of widget to render.
-Defaults to a "text" to render a  text box if not specified
+Defaults to a "text" to render a  text box if not specified.
+Other types are date, dropdown, select, table, submit_button, etc.   Other types will be added over time and programmers can easily add custom rendering agents to support their own widget types.

   * **class** - The class used to style the widget.
 Defaults to "input_field" if not specified.